 Kevin M. Flowers, Ph.D., leads our Biotech/Pharma Litigation team.
 Over the last 17 years, Dr. Flowers has successfully represented clients such as Amgen, Eli Lilly, Illumina, Merck-Serono, Danisco, and Home Depot as first-chair trial and appellate counsel in patent cases involving products with sales in the hundreds of millions to billions of dollars per year.
 These include Amgen v.
 Hoechst Marion Roussel and TKT and Amgen v.
 F. Hoffmann-LaRoche (Epogen®); Applied Biosystems v.
 Illumina; Life Technologies v.
 Illumina; and Enzo Life Sciences v.
 Illumina (DNA-sequencing systems); Pfizer and Northwestern Univ. v.
 Teva et al. (Lyrica®); Schering v.
 Geneva Pharms (Claritin®); Vanderbilt Univ. v.
 ICOS /Eli Lilly (Cialis®); Default Proof v.
 Home Depot and RealSource Comms. v.
 Home Depot (retail gift-card systems); and Cell Genesys v.
 ARS and ARS v.
 TKT (endogenous gene-activation methods).

-Dr. Flowers was named an "IP Star" in Managing IP's IP Stars Survey (fka the World IP Handbook and Survey) from 2014-2016; one of the "World’s Leading Patent Practitioners" from 2014-2016 by Intellectual Asset Management (IAM) magazine; and a "Leading Lawyer" by Leading Lawyers Magazine; and is recognized on the Illinois Super Lawyers® list by Thomson Reuters.
-Dr. Flowers was also named a 2015 and 2016 "Life Sciences Star" by LMG Life Sciences in recognition of his outstanding work in the life sciences sector.
+Dr. Flowers was named an “IP Star” in Managing IP's IP Stars Survey (fka the World IP Handbook and Survey) from 2014–2016; one of the “World’s Leading Patent Practitioners” from 2014–2016 by Intellectual Asset Management (IAM) magazine; a “Leading Lawyer” by Leading Lawyers Magazine; and is recognized on the Illinois Super Lawyers® list by Thomson Reuters.
+Dr. Flowers was also named a 2015 and 2016 “Life Sciences Star” by LMG Life Sciences in recognition of his outstanding work in the life sciences sector.